circonus/irondb-docs/api/fetch.md

 # Retrieving and Tranforming Data

 The /fetch API provides fast, one-request access to common complex data extraction requirements.
-It allows for fetrch submissions in both flatbuffers and JSON format and returns DF4 output format available in both flatbuffers and JSON encoding.
+It allows for fetch submissions in both FlatBuffers and JSON formats, and returns DF4 output format available in both FlatBuffers and JSON encoding.

 ## Description of API